24seconds/rust-cli-pomodoro/README.md

 ### Using credential.json
 pomodoro support slack notification.
-To use it, you need to create `credential.json` file in somewhere in your local machine. `credential.json` supports two keys, `slack` and `discrod`.
+To use it, you need to create `credential.json` file in somewhere in your local machine. `credential.json` supports two keys, `slack` and `discord`.
 The `slack` and `discord` value is json.
 It looks like this

 ```json